How Long Does A Carbon Monoxide Alarm Last?

-Carbon Monoxide (CO) detector alarms have a lifespan of 5-10 years before they lose a sense of smell and cannot detect the deadly gas accurately.
+Carbon Monoxide (CO) alarms have a lifespan of 5-7 years, some up to 10 years, before they lose a sense of smell and cannot detect the deadly gas accurately.

 Carbon monoxide alarm FAQ.